myoung325/sma/README.md

 https://myoung325.github.io/sma/

 Additional changes made on Sept.
-13-15, 2025 with lots of genAI assistance:
+13-15, 2025 with lots of genAI (mostly ChatGPT-4.1-mini, some Gemini 2.5 Flash) assistance:

 * Moved control buttons to above the preview window.
 * Added graphics for clock and flip buttons.